 Working with a REALTOR® will go a long way to ensuring that your real estate transaction goes without a hitch.
 However, there are times when even professional service can go wrong.
 If you have concerns about a real estate transaction that has occurred, or you are concerned about the actions of your REALTOR®:

-1. First, talk to the REALTOR® and/or his or her Broker or Manager if possible.
+- First, talk to the REALTOR® and/or his or her Broker or Manager if possible.
 Often times we find that problems can occur because of miscommunication.

-2. Secondly, you may consider contacting your lawyer.
+- Secondly, you may consider contacting your lawyer.
 Depending upon the circumstances, your lawyer may be able to mediate – or at least let you know your options.

-3. There is a third option that you might not know about.
+- There is a third option that you might not know about.
 The Board has its own Professional Standards process.

-If you wish, you can file a Formal Complaint with OREB’s Professional Standards Committee.
+If you wish, you can file a Formal Complaint with OREB’s Professional Standards Department.
 Please include as much detail as possible.
 Any supportive documentation should be submitted with the Complaint Form.
 Formal Complaints are dealt with according to the principles of natural justice which, in English law, is technical terminology for the rule against bias and the right to a fair hearing.
 Please Note: Identity exposure is required of any Complainant.